We present music that is very close to our hearts; music from the Middle-East but also music from western classical tradition #Exotischklassiek

 • In 2021, she participated in the second season of the Dutch television programme ‘We Want More’.

 • In 2019, she performed with the prestigious Rotterdam Philharmonic Orchestra which was conducted by Ruman Gamba.

 • In 2016, Mireille was the solo soprano in ‘It is here if you see it, here if you hear it” with the Dutch National Opera & Ballet.

-• In 2010 she played Cherubino in Mozart’s ‘Le Nozze di Figaro’ at Syria’s national opera house – directed by Julius Kalmar and Missak Baghboudarian.
+• In 2010, she played Cherubino in Mozart’s ‘Le Nozze di Figaro’ at Syria’s national opera house – conducted by Julius Kalmar and Missak Baghboudarian.

 Mireille has also worked with the Syrian Women Eastern Ensemble and with several middle eastern bands and ensembles inside and outside Syria.